Library Board of Queensland

 Andrew Griffiths is the Dean and Head of School at the UQ Business School.

-Andrew completed his PhD in September 2000 and currently holds the Chair in Business Sustainability and Strategy.
+He completed his PhD in September 2000 and currently holds the Chair in Business Sustainability and Strategy.

 Mr Matthew McDonnell